 Week 7 of the Counting of the Omer - A Reflective Study

 If you are feeling amazed that almost 7 weeks of counting have flown by, you are in good company!
-Imagine if we counted each day of our lives with such intention, taking stock of our thinking, our time spent and our responses in this world.
+Imagine if we counted each day of our lives with such intention, taking stock of our thinking, where our time is spent and our responses in and to this world.
 What would we all look like in the spiritual realm?
 I would hazard a guess and say we would all be a few years ahead of ourselves right now.
-I for one would be.
 I have considered my life up until now and there are many places where I cringe at the lack of maturity or discipline, what if I had been taught to take stock sooner?
 Would I have taken the opportunity with both hands and chosen to reflect within, to make the changes and live a life more focused on what HaShem wanted for me?
 The truth is, we cannot dwell on what was and our lack of insight years ago – we must press forward towards the goal, to win the prize for which HaShem has called us heavenward in Messiah, Yeshua.
 (Philippians 3:14)

 Let us reflect on these days of the Counting of the Omer as we step up into Shavuot.